lkodinsson/MARS/Core/PHB.md

 Some abilities or effects may require you to maintain *concentration*.
 Concentration can only be used to maintain a single ability or effect at a time.
 If at any point you are required to maintain concentration on multiple effects at once, you must choose one to maintain and the rest to lose.
 In a way concentration acts like a limited resource, but you never lose the ability to concentrate by spending it.

 Concentration requires an active and conscious mind.
 If at any point you become unconscious, you automatically lose your concentration.
 If you become stunned, you may make a willpower check against the source that provided the stun.
-If the source does not have a difficulty value, then make the check against a difficult of 10 instead.
 If successful, the concentration is maintained.
+If the source does not have a difficulty value, then make the check against a difficulty of 10 instead.

 # Maneuvers